 - 1/4 cup maple syrup OR brown sugar

 - 2 teaspoons pure vanilla extract

 - 1/4 teaspoon salt

-- Mix the ingredients: Add the oats, milk, applesauce, walnuts, egg whites, sweetener, ground flax (if using), vanilla, cinnamon, baking powder and salt to a large bowl.
+- Mix the ingredients: Add the oats, milk, applesauce, walnuts, eggs, maple syrup, vanilla, cinnamon, baking powder and salt to a large bowl.
 Mix well.

-- Chill the dish: Cover the casserole dish (you can use either plastic wrap or even a towel).
-Chill in the fridge overnight.
+- Chill the dish: Cover the casserole dish and chill in the fridge overnight.

 - Bake the dish: The next morning, remove the dish from the fridge.
 Preheat the oven to 350°F. Bake until set and golden on top, about 30-35 minutes.
 Rest for 5 minutes on a rack on the counter, then slice and serve warm.